-“There’s some good news for you Riley.”
+"There's some good news for you Riley."
 Dr. Aaron Shaw beamed at me, seeming enthusiastic for a reason unknown to me.
-It was kind of unusual of him to summon me at six-fucking-thirty in the morning when all I needed was a dose of caffeine and nothing to do with whatever bullshit he’d planned to say.
+It was kind of unusual of him to summon me at six-thirty in the morning when all I needed was to curl up in bed, sip on my much-needed dose of caffeine, and have nothing to do with whatever bullshit he'd planned to say.

 I was a bit hesitant to ask my question.
 "What's the good news Doctor?"

-Aaron’s good news were hardly considered good these days.
-The other day, Nurse Irene was getting some good news and the next thing, she was shipped off to the Children’s wing and now she hardly had any sleep.
-Last time I checked, Irene was a walking robot Nurse on auto-pilot.
+Aaron's good news was hardly considered good these days.
+The other day, Nurse Irene was getting some good news and the next thing, she was shipped off to the Children's Wing and now she hardly got any sleep.
+Last time I checked, Irene was a walking robot- nurse on auto-pilot, her hair in disarray.

 The corners of the young doctor's eyes crinkled and I already hated the next words spilling out of his mouth.
 "Dr. Liu, as you may be already aware is still in Malaysia for the seminar, but he and I skyped this morning and he asked me to pass on this news to you since he won't be here for another week."

 "Please don't put me in the Children's wing."